Shuyan0210611X/henrychen.github.io/index.md

 <p>
   On the occasion of the New Year of 2026, I had the pleasure of delivering a 30‑minute keynote address to an audience of more than 500 entrepreneurs.
-  The conference brought together business leaders and startup founders to reflect on the turbulence and transformation of the past year and to share perspectives on navigating the year ahead.
+  The conference brought together business leaders and startup founders to reflect on the turbulence of the past year and to share perspectives on navigating the year ahead.
 </p>

 <p>